 Check out of your luxury hotel and head to Siem Reap-Angkor International Airport for your flight home.

-- 7-night Mekong river cruise on board the 68 guest, all-suite Mekong Navigator
+- 7-night Mekong river cruise on board the Mekong Jewel

 - 5 nights touring inclduing hotel stays in Ho Chi Minh City and Siem Reap (B&B)

 - 13 included excersions including a visit to the famous Angkor Wat complex, a UNESCO World Heritage site